wyxyx/OpenGL-Display-face-with-texture/README.md

 •	 Take a photo of your face.
 •	 Map the photo onto the mesh and display.
 #### Render a smooth surface
-•	 render the face smoothly (with high refinement level) using the tensor of either of the representations from Project 1. (state method in Readme.txt)
+•	 render the face smoothly (with high refinement level) using the tensor of either of the representations(state method in Readme.txt)
 •	 uv-map the texture correctly onto the curved surface.
 This must be clearly visible.
 #### Animate the face
 •	 enable picking to animate the face; show a smile and a frown.